The Enscape Custom Asset Library is an additional option for users who want to place their own custom assets into their projects.

 Your only option here is to correct the file by reducing its poly count.
 Once you have managed to successfully import your model, it will appear in the Preview area.
 The materials may not be assigned correctly at this point.

-NOTE: if nothing is shown in the preview window, then it will not be possible to generate a thumbnail, meaning you will not be able to generate an asset for the Custom Asset Library.
+NOTE: if nothing is shown in the preview window, then it will not be possible to generate a thumbnail, meaning you will not be able to export an asset for the Custom Asset Library.

-The thumbnail is missing and the asset can not be generated.
+The thumbnail is missing

 Create Thumbnail of the asset for the Asset Library